Your company's digital reputation can influence would-be customers. Here's how to make sure you make the right first impression online.

 After looking at these components, the most important consideration is whether the company is publishing engaging content.
 A website with images, videos and infographics to complement authentic text will generate more traffic, as these images would often appear on the first page of SERPs.
 Some other ways for a link to receive a higher ranking on search engines include publishing news with a hyperlink to third-party news websites, answering frequently asked questions, and adding jargon-free content with keywords that might commonly be used by the consumer.

-As far as manageable assets are concerned, social media content should always be back linked to the company's website to improve its visibility.
+As far as manageable assets are concerned, social media content should always be linked back to the company's website to improve its visibility.
 This also improves social media appearances on search engine results.
 Social media platforms often encourage user engagement because they improve the quality of backlinks on SERPs.
 Successful strategies on one social media channel may not correspond to another.
 Understanding the nuances of each platform is critical.
-For example, a video link from YouTube shared on Facebook will receive less engagement and views relative to the video file being uploaded directly.
+For example, a video link from YouTube shared on Facebook will receive less engagement and views relative to the video file being uploaded directly into Facebook.

 A negative result on a search engine can have a damaging effect on a company, while a positive result can enhance its profile significantly.
 We don't get a second chance to make a first impression.
 Therefore, it is vitally important that a company manage its digital reputation assets seriously and carefully before it's too late to salvage its reputation.